-If a bunch of kids were to come together and agree on what they find to be the most fun part of school and learning, it’s likely that grammar wouldn’t emerge in that conversation.
-The rules of the English language don’t have to be the peas they set aside on their dinner plate (which they promise to eat after devouring everything else).
+If a bunch of kids were to come together and agree on what they find to be the most fun part of school and learning, likely, grammar wouldn’t likely emerge in that conversation.
+The English language rules don’t have to be the peas they set aside on their dinner plate (which they promise to eat after devouring everything else).
 Is there a fix?
 Yes!

 These English grammar games are here to help tilt the balance.
-Combining learning with playtime is a formula that can make learning grammar less frustrating, and more, well, fun.
-Sprinkling a dose of fun over something kids typically find dreadful can make their experience more palatable, replacing frustration with fun, and confusion with comprehension.
+Combining learning with playtime is a formula that can make learning grammar less frustrating and more, well, fun.

 Related Reading: How Can Teachers Help English Language Learners